+No. What Who When Recommended

+Priority

-No. What Who When Recommended Priority A Coordinate with Washington State Department of Transportation, Sound Transit, and Amtrak about adding an Amtrak Cascades stop within the City.
-CC, outside agencies Mid-term High (unfunded) В Work with Sound Transit to provide for extended hours of operations at the Sound Transit Lakewood Station and to expand the existing parking garage.
-CA, CM, COMM, PWE, CED, outside agencies Mid-term Medium (unfunded)
+Α Coordinate with Washington State CC, outside Mid-term High

+Department of Transportation, Sound agencies (unfunded)

+Transit, and Amtrak about adding an

+Amtrak Cascades stop within the City.

+В Work with Sound Transit to provide for CA, CM, Mid-term Medium

+extended hours of operations at the Sound COMM, (unfunded)

+Transit Lakewood Station and to expand PWE, CED,

+the existing parking garage. outside

+agencies